Five Ways to Stay Connected While Social Distancing

-In the United Kingdom, 2.9 percent of the population are dependent upon drugs and alcohol, according to Health Data.
+In the United Kingdom, 2.9% of the population is dependent upon drugs and alcohol, according to Health Data.
 And each year, one in four people will experience a mental health problem.

 In many cases, substance abuse and mental health conditions go hand-in-hand – one often causes the other.

-Consequently, it can become increasingly more difficult to resolve either, because the worse a mental health problem becomes, the more likely a person is to escape by using drugs and alcohol, and vice versa.
+Consequently, it can become increasingly more difficult to resolve, either because the worse a mental health problem becomes, the more likely a person is to escape by using drugs and alcohol, or vice versa.

-There are many signs and symptoms of dual diagnosis, and they often present themselves uniquely with each individual.
+There are many signs and symptoms of dual diagnosis, and they often present themselves uniquely to each individual.
 There are, however, many common signs of dual diagnosis, including:

 It’s important to try and diagnose co-occurring disorder as early as possible.